FuelLabs/sway/docs/src/testing/testing-with-rust.md

 #[tokio::test]
 async fn can_get_contract_id() {
     let (contract_instance, _id) = get_contract_instance().await;
+    // Now you have an instance of your contract you can use to test each function

     // Call `initialize_counter()` method in our deployed contract.
     // Note that, here, you get type-safety for free!